A Path for Removing the Medians on Texas Avenue

 We The People...

-by placing a Charter Amendment on the November ballot, the citizens of Bryan can vote on removing the medians.
+By placing a Charter Amendment on the November ballot, the citizens of Bryan can vote on removing the medians.
 In order to achieve this goal, we need 2,500 signatures collected one at a time on a paper petition.
 This can not be done online.

-Every Friday 11:30 to 1pm San Jose Restaurant 414 main St. Downtown Bryan (next to Alice's Attic)
+Friday's 11:30 to 1:00 P.M. - San Jose Restaurant 414 Main St. (next to Alice's Attic)

-EMAIL removethemedians@gmail.com
+EMAIL: RemoveTheMedians@Gmail.com

 Garden Acres/North Oakwood